NOC-MSM/pyBDY/docs/source/CMEMS_downloader_usage.rst

 the downloads.
 A catalogue of the CMEMS model and products can be found at https://resources.marine.copernicus.eu/?option=com_csw&task=results
-Currently PyNEMO has only been tested using the physical global forecast model although the downloader should be able to download other models and products, it has not been tested and their are known issues with other products that restrict seamless download. e.g. the NorthWest Atlantic model is not currently compatable due to differences in how the model variables are stored.
+Currently PyNEMO has only been tested using the physical global forecast model although the downloader should be able to download other models and products, it has not been tested and their are known issues with other products that restrict seamless download. e.g. the NorthWest Atlantic model is not currently compatible due to differences in how the model variables are stored.

 FTP Configuration for Static and Grid files
 --------------------------------------------